rbunge-nsc/websitedemo/CONTRIBUTING.md

 #### [How to report a bug](bugreporting) <br>
 #### [Templates](templates) <br>
 #### [Where can I ask for help?](gethelp) <br>
-A nice extension to the previous section, with links to good comms channels for anyone with questions.
 #### [First bugs for Contributors](firstbugs) <br>
 #### [How to request an "enhancement"](enhancements) <br>
 #### [Style Guide / Coding conventions](stylecoding) <br>